mrcagney/make_gtfs/README.rst

     kilometers per hour to assign to routes with no ``speed`` entry in the file ``routes.csv``

+- ``shapes.geojson`` (required).
+A GeoJSON file containing route shapes.
+  The file consists of one feature collection of LineString features, where each feature's properties contains at least the attribute ``shape_id``.

 - ``service_windows.csv``(required).
 A CSV file containing service window information.
   A *service window* is a time interval and a set of days of the